OJOkhiria/Blinky-Board-Repo/README.md

 # Blinky-Board-Repo
 This is a starter project that uses a 555 timer in astable mode and a CD4017 IO expander to create a heart-shaped light-up board (with an optional Iron Man reference).
+On the 555 timer, astable mode produces a continuous oscillating signal.
+In this configuration, the 555 timer repeatedly toggles its output between high and low states, with both the frequency and pulse width adjustable.
+Essentially, this mode makes the timer act like a blinking light.
+It keeps switching ON and OFF, without needing you to press anything, making it the perfect choice for a lights that blink on their own.
 It was made entirely with KiCad.
 PCB was custom-printed and hand-soldered using the resulting Gerber files.
 Full BOM is listed below and attached.
 <img width="801" height="593" alt="Screenshot 2026-05-04 at 11 27 22 AM" src="https://github.com/user-attachments/assets/777c9b89-ef1e-43bc-80eb-2cc3346ed099" />

 [Blinky Board .csv](https://github.com/user-attachments/files/27324070/Blinky.Board.csv)